mishael-o/Dapper.SimpleSqlBuilder/README.md

 ### Where Filters (Complex filter statements)

-The fluent builder supports complex filters; this means that you can add `WHERE`, `AND`, and `OR` clauses with complex filter statements.
+The fluent builder supports complex filters, which means you can add `WHERE`, `AND`, and `OR` clauses with complex filter statements.

 #### WhereFilter